Live each day as if your life had just begun. - Johann Wolfgang von Goethe

 Closing the incision

 Finally, I close the incision with sutures before dressing the treated area with bandages.
-A compression garment may also be put on for added support.
+That will leave you with a horizontal scar and one that's less visible around the belly button.
+It is only in very rare cases that a vertical scar from the belly button down is present as well.
+A tummy tuck compression garment may also be put on for added support.
 Please continue to wear your compression garment until I advise otherwise, since it is necessary for your healing process.

 It can be so discouraging to work hard at toning your stomach, but not see any improvement from all of your effort.
 It's not your fault! – Dr. Leila Kasrai

-Unique point for faster recovery: you don’t need drains!
+Unique point for faster recovery after abdominoplasty: you don’t need drains!

 Many surgeons place drainage tubes in the treated area to alleviate any fluid accumulation underneath the skin after surgery.
 But these can be: